TOAST-DOCS/Contact-Center/en/online-contact-guide-help-center.md

 Items which need to be filled are as follows:

-- **Category**: Please select the appropriate category which you added in [Help Center → FAQ → Manage Category](https://docs.toast.com/en/Contact%20Center/en/online-contact-guide-help-center/#manage-category).
+- **Category**: Please select the appropriate category which you added in [Help Center → FAQ → Manage Category] menu.
 The document would be placed under the selected category.
 - **Fix Main Screen**: If checked, the document would be fixed in the top of ‘All’ group which all FAQ documents are displayed.
 - **Fix by Category**: If checked, the document would be fixed in the top of the **relevant category** group.
 - **Title**